Pay My Bill

 Apply For Insurance

-Open Enrollment for the Affordable Care Act Health Insurance Marketplace begins Nov.
-1, 2018.
-The deadline for enrolling in the marketplace is December 15, 2018.
-You MUST enroll by December 15, 2018 to have health insurance in 2019.
+Open Enrollment for the Affordable Care Act Health Insurance Marketplace begins each year in November.
+The deadline for enrolling in the marketplace is usually in December.
+You MUST enroll before the end of the enrollment period to have health insurance beginning January 1.

 The Health Insurance Marketplace provides options for affordable health insurance plans sold by insurance companies.
-If you bought a health insurance plan through the Marketplace in 2018, you can renew your current plan or enroll in a different plan for 2019.
+If you bought a health insurance plan through the Marketplace one year, you can renew your current plan or enroll in a different plan the next year.

 Assistance with applying for Medicaid and All Kids or help with Redetermination is available year around by contacting Cook County Health.